-The Social Justice Committee will be having a Fall planning session on Tuesday, August 20 at 7:45.
+The Social Justice Committee will be having a Fall planning session on Tuesday, JUne 16th at 5:30 pm.
+This will be a Zoom event so please email Nicole if you would like to join.
 Please come with you ideas.